NUKIB/misp/README.md

 * `/var/log/php-fpm/` - PHP-FPM logs
 * `/var/www/MISP/app/tmp/logs/` - application logs (PHP)

-`X-Request-ID` HTTP header is logged in Apache, PHP-FPM and Sentry logs, so you can use these value to correlate requestes between logs.
+`X-Request-ID` HTTP header is logged in Apache, PHP-FPM and Sentry logs, so you can use this value to correlate requests between logs.

 ## Container volumes